 One community made of many voices, collectively known as the Polynauts.

 For the past ten months the Polygon community, or Polynauts, have made a home for themselves on both the Polygon hub, and within the Gaming forum over on The Verge.
 During that time many friendships were formed, countless games of Halo Reach were played together, and a wealth of community focused content emerged.

-And you had Polynauts Central - the daily off topic thread.
+And you had Polygon Daily - the daily off topic thread.

 Forums, forums, forums.
 Everywhere!

 You might have noticed the forums are a little different from our old stomping grounds of The Verge, but that only enables you to find somewhere to talk about anything you want.
 From Windows gaming, to Wii U, or even Dishonored - there's a forum to dive in and start a conversation about it.
 There's a ton of conversation already happening, so what are you waiting for?

 If you've got a question about Polygon, from a website related question or any problems then check out Meta.
 The Polygon/Vox Product design team are engaged in an AMAA over there right now, taking all your questions on how this place came to be.
 That's their public forum for community interaction and feedback, so be nice to them and bring them cake along with those questions.
 Recently we also had the Polygon Video Team, the same folks who made the Press Reset documentary, participate in their own AMAA as well.